 You can find out more in Wage Garnishments and Attachments.

-If you won't be able to afford basic living expenses for yourself or your family with the wage garnishment, here are some of your options:
+If you won't be able to afford basic living expenses with the wage garnishment, here are some of your options:

-If you believe that the judgment was obtained improperly, you may file a motion to vacate (get rid of) the judgment.
-In this request, you should list the reasons why you believe the judgment should be invalidated.
-There are only certain, specific grounds for vacating a judgment.
-Check with a local attorney to see if any of the grounds apply in your case.
+If you believe that the creditor obtained the judgment improperly, you can file a motion to vacate (get rid of) the judgment.
+In this request, you should list the reasons why you believe the judgment isn't valid.
+Your situation will need to fall within the specific grounds allowed for vacating a judgment, and you should file the motion as soon as you find out about the judgment.

-If the judgment is vacated, the lawsuit doesn’t go away.
-But you will now have the opportunity to file a response and challenge the lawsuit in court.
+If you win the motion and the judge vacates the judgment, the lawsuit won't go away.
+But you'll have the opportunity to file a response and challenge the lawsuit in court.

 Some of the procedures listed above are more difficult than others to do yourself.
 Many courts have self-help hours staffed by volunteers who can help you file an exemption.
 Filing a motion or a bankruptcy case will likely be more complicated.